Skip to main content

 AttributeData TypeDescription

 actionstringThe link to another set of FlexML instructions.
 A request will be made to this URL when the call is ended or if the dialed party is not available.
 If no action URL is set, the rest of the verbs in the current FlexML instructions will be executed.
 The URL can be absolute or relative.
+When triggered, the callback includes standard call parameters such as CallStatus as well as detailed call timing fields with millisecond precision:

 callerIdstringThe phone number that will appear on the caller ID of the called party.
 This phone number must be on the account, or have custom permission set up.
+Also supported for background dial calls.

 callerNamestringThe calling party CNAME that is used in the from field.